Web font optimisation

 }

-In this example we store a variable within the sessionStorage object, which serves as a clue for us to know if fonts are more likely to be in the cache and to load them directly, without having to download them again.
+In the example we save a variable in the sessionStorage object that serves as a hint, to know if the sources are most likely to be in the cache and thus load them directly, without the need to download them again.

 Conclusion